Primechain/primechain-api-docs/docs/usecases/temp.md

 ## 5. Retrieve data from the blockchain
-To retrieve data use `post /api/v1/get_data` and pass these values:
+To retrieve data use `post /api/v1/get_data` and pass 4 parameters:
-1. the id of the transaction in which the encrypted data and tag were published to the DATA_MASTERLIST stream
+1. the id of the transaction in which the encrypted data and tag were published to the data stream
-2. the id of the transaction in which the digital signature, hash and the signer's primechain address were published to the DATA_SIGNSTURE_MASTERLIST stream
+2. the id of the transaction in which the digital signature, hash and the signer's primechain address were published to the data stream
-3. The AES password
+3. the AES password
-4. The Initialization Vector (IV)
+4. the Initialization Vector (IV)
+5. the name of the data stream

 Sample input
 ```